 - Those who have taken the beginner’s training, have at least the equivalent transferable skills and/or have played some with other players may all.

-- Qualify for the beginners’ 2.0 Round-Robins at the discretion of buy viagra no prescription the we like it RR captain.
+- Qualify for the beginners’ 2.0 Round-Robins at the discretion of wow it's great the RR captain.

 - Are probably not moving around the court in a safe or balanced manner yet, but are receptive to learning.

 - Are familiar with how to serve although they may not be able to execute serve yet.